-Operating income before depreciation and gains on asset dispositions and impairments, net was \$2.8 million higher in the three months ended March 31, 2011 compared with the three months ended March 31, 2010, primarily due to higher revenues from leasing activities and air medical services.
+Operating income before depreciation and gains on asset dispositions and impairments, net was \$6.8 million higher in the six months ended June 30, 2011 compared with the six months ended June 30, 2010, primarily due to a \$10.1 million increase in revenues from contract-leasing activities offset by a \$1.6 million increase in personnel expenses and a \$2.1 million increase in fuel expenses due to higher prices.

-Operating income before depreciation and gains on asset dispositions and impairments, net was \$4.0 million lower during the year ended December 31, 2010 compared with the year ended December 31, 2009, primarily due to higher administrative wage and benefit costs and the 2009 reversal of a provision for doubtful accounts following its collection.
+Operating income before depreciation and gains on asset dispositions and impairments, net was \$4.0 million lower during the year ended December 31, 2010 compared with the year ended December 31, 2009, primarily due to \$2.1 million higher administrative wage and benefit costs and the 2009 reversal of a \$1.5 million provision for doubtful accounts following its collection.

-Operating income before depreciation and gains on asset dispositions and impairments, net was \$19.3 million higher during the year ended December 31, 2009 compared with the year ended December 31, 2008, primarily due to lower personnel costs as a result of a reduction in workforce in line with reduced activity levels, lower fuel expenses in line with an 11% reduction in flight hours and lower activity levels at the FBO.
-In addition, other operating expenses were lower in 2009 due to the receipt of insurance reimbursements in 2009 for expenses incurred following Hurricanes Gustav and Ike in 2008.
+Operating income before depreciation and gains on asset dispositions and impairments, net was \$19.3 million higher during the year ended December 31, 2009 compared with the year ended December 31, 2008, primarily due to \$18.5 million lower fuel and supplies expenses, \$8.8 million lower personnel costs and a \$13.0 million decrease in revenues in line with an 11% reduction in flight hours and lower activity levels at the FBO.
+In addition, other operating expenses were lower in 2009 due to the receipt of insurance reimbursements in 2009 totaling \$5.7 million for expenses incurred following Hurricanes Gustav and Ike in 2008.